✓ Updated June 2026

 This is the single highest-impact change you can make.

-String lights — the simple plug-in kind — transform a room immediately.
+String lights, the simple plug-in kind, transform a room immediately.
 Draped along a wall, around a window frame, or across a headboard area, they produce warm, soft light that changes the entire atmosphere of the space for under $15.
+Go for warm white (2700K–3000K), not cool white or daylight.

 A desk lamp with a warm bulb replaces the cold overhead light for study sessions and gives you light at the right angle and intensity for reading.

-Check your school’s policy on lights and extension cords.
-Some schools limit wattage or prohibit certain light types.
+Check your school’s policy on lights and extension cords before buying.

 A Rug Changes the Floor